 Written by: Johnathan S. Hill Navigating the COVID-19 Pandemic, recent tragedies involving African-Americans and law enforcement and the word-wide response to both of these events has presented individuals, organizations, institutions, b...

-Applications for the 2021/2022 Cohort have closed.
+Submit your application for the 2022/2023 Cohort.
 The application has 3 parts.
 To be considered for ULDI, each applicant must:

 - Complete the application